 Level Premiums

-Premiums stop at age 100 but not the coverage
+Premiums stop at age 100, not the coverage

 With term life insurance products, your coverage ceases with the premiums.
 But that is not the case with term to 100.
 While your premium payments stop when you reach age 100, the coverage continues for as long as you live.
 Term to 100 will meet all your life insurance needs since you get lifetime coverage.